cgarbin/cot6930-natural-language-processing/assignment2/README.md

 In this section we will attempt to improve the performance of the classifiers by fine-tuning applicable parameters.

-An important concept in this section: all fine-tuning exercises are done on the training data, using cross-validation to check the improvements.
-We must not use the test data to for fine-tuning.
+An **important optimization concept**: all fine-tuning exercises are verified with cross-validation to check the improvements (or a validation set, but we do not have one in this case, so we fall back to cross-validation).
+We must not use the test data for fine-tuning.
+"Otherwise, the very real danger is that you may tune your hyperparameters to work well on the test set, but if you were to deploy your model you could see a significantly reduced performance."
+([source](http://cs231n.github.io/classification/#val) - see more details in
+that page).

 ### Choosing words to keep

-A key attribute of `StringToWordVector` is `-W`, the number of words to keep.
+A key attribute of `StringToWordVector` filter is `-W`, the number of words to keep.

 In [this discussion in Weka's forum](http://weka.8497.n7.nabble.com/StringToWordVector-W-option-td940.html) it is explained that the number of words is kept per class: